Arch-Noize/rorblog/README.md

  - Users
  - And Likes
  That will work as the database of the project.
-- It also has some methods to handle increments of likes and comments
+- The website also has controllers built in for both Posts and Users
-- And lastly methods to display the most recent posts and comments

 <p align="right">(<a href="#readme-top">back to top</a>)</p>